symfony/symfony-docs/book/part04.rst

       Hello <?php echo htmlspecialchars($name, ENT_QUOTES, 'UTF-8') ?>

-* Routes configuration has been moved to its own file:
+* Route configuration has been moved to its own file:

   .. code-block:: php